 On October 18th, 2018, over 120 Canadian CEOs and business leaders, representing $2.3B in combined annual revenues signed a letter to the government at the Ontario Legislature calling for the Ontario Basic Income Pilot to be reinstated.

-To read our 2022 letter and sign on as a signatory, click here.
+To read the latest letter and sign on as a signatory, click here.

 October 18, 2018